Gene Simmons: Personal life

 Simmons is a science fiction and comic book fan and published several science-fiction fanzines, among them Id, Cosmos (which eventually merged with Stilletto to become Cosmos-Stilletto and then Faun), Tinderbox, Sci-Fi Showcase, Mantis and Adventure.
 He also contributed to other fanzines, among them BeABohema and Sirruish.
-By 1977, however, he would write in a letter of comment to Janus, "I haven't been active [in fandom] for about five years".
+By 1977, however, he would write in a letter to the editor to Janus, "I haven't been active [in fandom] for about five years".